theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/automatically-acquire-privileges.md

 category: project-governance
 title: Automatically Acquire Privileges
 nav_order: 1
-description: |-
-    Design the system so that contributors are automatically granted privileges based on their activities.
-For example based on the number or type of contributions they make.
-problem: >-
+description: >-
     In a large community it can be time-consuming to individually assess contributors in order to grant them specific privileges or roles.
 context: >-
     Projects may need to limit some features, such as the ability to revert changes made by other users, to a smaller set of trusted contributors.
 Relying on Grant Privileges in large, active communities can be time-consuming.
+solution: |-
+    Design the system so that contributors are automatically granted privileges based on their activities.
+For example based on the number or type of contributions they make.
 examples:
     -
         title: Stack overflow